lxc/incus/doc/reference/storage_btrfs.md

 A *Btrfs snapshot* is a special type of subvolume that captures a specific state of another subvolume.
 Snapshots can be read-write or read-only.

-## `btrfs` driver in LXD
+## `btrfs` driver in Incus

-The `btrfs` driver in LXD uses a subvolume per instance, image and snapshot.
+The `btrfs` driver in Incus uses a subvolume per instance, image and snapshot.
 When creating a new entity (for example, launching a new instance), it creates a Btrfs snapshot.

 Btrfs doesn't natively support storing block devices.
-Therefore, when using Btrfs for VMs, LXD creates a big file on disk to store the VM.
+Therefore, when using Btrfs for VMs, Incus creates a big file on disk to store the VM.
 This approach is not very efficient and might cause issues when creating snapshots.

-Btrfs can be used as a storage backend inside a container in a nested LXD environment.
+Btrfs can be used as a storage backend inside a container in a nested Incus environment.
 In this case, the parent container itself must use Btrfs.
-Note, however, that the nested LXD setup does not inherit the Btrfs quotas from the parent (see {ref}`storage-btrfs-quotas` below).
+Note, however, that the nested Incus setup does not inherit the Btrfs quotas from the parent (see {ref}`storage-btrfs-quotas` below).

 (storage-btrfs-quotas)=
 ### Quotas